 Many people don’t know how to exercise when they are in pain.
 When my back would spasm, movement was excruciating.
 It took my training in Essentrics to understand the healing power of exercise.
 If we back off just before the pain signals, we disrupt the neural pathway from the muscle to the brain.

 When moving like this the trick is to be soft, like a rag-doll.
 That’s the physical state we want to be in to work in harmony with the neurological system.
 The ‘rag-doll’ state inhibits the natural, protective reflexes from contracting the muscles that “protect” the pain.

 I spent years popping pills, soaking in salt baths, and lying on acupuncture and massage tables to alleviate pain.
 While these passive treatments help offset it, the final route to a pain-free body was correct, gentle, full-body rebalancing exercises.

 The healing didn’t happen overnight, but it didn’t take much time either.
-About 30 minutes a day on regular basis as all I needed.
-Patience and perseverance were guides encouraging me to move my body every day.
-If you live with chronic pain or are suffering from an injury or are in recovery, know that it’s possible to unlock the body’s innate healing capacity and live pain-free for life!
+About 30 minutes a day on regular basis.
+Patience and perseverance were guides encouraging me along.
+If you live with chronic pain or are suffering from an injury or are in recovery, know that it’s possible to unlock the body’s innate healing capacity and live pain-free.